deislabs/spiderlightning/docs/service-implementation-101.md

 Are you hoping to learn how to implement a new service for our existing capabilities (i.e., kv, lockd, mq, or pubsub)?
 You have come to the right place!

-> Note: If you would like to develop a new capability outside of our provided interfaces, you will first have to create its' WIT.
+> Note: If you would like to develop a new capability outside of our provided interfaces, you will first have to create its WIT (WebAssembly Interface Types) file.
 Please, create an issue to start a design discussion, and make a PR with the `.wit` file itself prior to its' `slight` implementation.

 The DeisLabs Engineering Team has designed each of its' capabilities to be easily extensible, and some macros to take care of boilerplate code for you.
 In this tutorial, we will implement a new `pubsub` implementation — a local one with Mosquitto!